 - Option to continue as a sustaining member post-implementation phase (or not).

 No monetary fees are contributed during this fully-funded implementation phase and no expectations of long-term involvement are required (project phase ends June 30, 2021).
 Partner contributions to the project during this pilot are in the form of staff effort only.
 The institution may choose to formally join the DCN once the sustainability model (under development) is implemented in July 2021.

 We invite expressions of interest from institutions with existing staff and expertise that would help expand our project.
-A survey form collecting expressions of interest will be open in Year 2 and Year 3.
+A survey form (preview PDF of questions) collecting expressions of interest will be open in Year 2 and Year 3.

 The deadline for expressions of interest for participation beginning in Year 2 was on May 30, 2019.
 We are currently reviewing all applications submitted to date.

 The Data Curation Network (DCN) is a collaborative project that includes institutional representatives and curators from a range of institutions and organizations.
 These individuals represent a broad range of identities and backgrounds.
 This diversity is an asset to the project and to many collaborative projects.
 Consequently, the Data Curation Network adheres to this Code of Conduct based on the Contributor Covenant Code of Conduct and Geoblacklight Code of Conduct as guiding principles for our work together.

 In the interest of fostering an open and welcoming environment, we as project members, curators, and institutional representatives pledge to making participation in our project and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

 Examples of behavior that contribute to creating a positive environment include:

 - Being respectful of differing viewpoints and experiences